 What is home loan insurance?

-Home loan insurance is a protection plan that offers to cover the outstanding loan amount in case the borrower dies during the loan repayment tenure.
+Home insurance in Ontario is a protection plan that offers to cover the outstanding loan amount in case the borrower dies during the loan repayment tenure.
 This reduces the risk of loss by ensuring the repayment of home loan even after the demise of the borrower.
 In this case, the cover offered by the policy reduces each year.
 It is because the borrower pays off his/her loan and it lapses after the complete repayment of the loan.

 Factors associated with Home loan Insurance